chaofen123/WMDS.net/README.md

 ## Tools

 In this study, we implement the algorithm using the Matlab program language and solve the binary integer-programming problem using function “intlinprog” which is available in the Optimization ToolBox of MatLab version R2020b.
-The inputs of the main program are the expression matrices of two conditions (which are TCGA_BLCAtumor and TCGA_BLCAnormal in the test), and the output is the gene list of key nodes in the final network.
-The rows of the expression matrices are the genes which are converted to symbol ID and the columns are the samples.
+The inputs to the main program are the expression matrices of the two conditions (which are TCGA_BLCAtumor and TCGA_BLCAnormal in the tested data), and the output is the gene list of key nodes in the final network.
+The rows of the expression matrices represent gene expression, and the columns represent samples.
+The row and column names of the expression matrices are gene symbols and sample ids, respectively.

 ## Reference